wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 permalink: maintenance_windows_managing.html
 summary: This describes how to manage maintenance windows.
 ---

+## What is a Maintenance Window?

+A maintenance window is a time window when disruptive operations occur as a result of system maintenance or testing.
+These disruptive operations create a high likelihood of causing alerts to fire.
+A maintenance window allows you to identify when maintenance is scheduled and prevent affected alerts from firing.

+You must have [Alert Management permission](permissions) to manage maintenance windows.
+If you do not have permission, UI menu selections and buttons required to perform the tasks are not visible.

+You can close (end) maintenance windows before they are due to end and you can extend the end time by various increments.

 ## Creating a Maintenance Window

 You create an alert by: